wymsee/cordova-imagePicker/README.md

 	maximumImagesCount: int,
 	// max images to be selected, defaults to 15.
 If this is set to 1, upon
 	// selection of a single image, the plugin will return it.
+	fullSizeImage: bool,
+	// whether to return the full size image, defaults to true.
+If this value
+	// is true, width and height are ignored.
 	width: int,
 	// width to resize image to (if one of height/width is 0, will resize
 	// to fit the other while keeping aspect ratio)